Typical distances in a geometric model for complex networks: Preliminary results

 \subsection{Poissonisation}

-It will be significantly easier to work in a setting where, instead of having exactly $N$ random points, our vertex set consists of $\mathrm{Po}(N)$ points on $\D$, in the hyperbolic plane of curvature $-\alpha^2$.
+Recall that $\D$ is the disk of hyperbolic radius $R$ around the origin $O$ within the Poincar\'e disk representation of the hyperbolic plane with curvature $-1$.
+It will be significantly easier to work in a setting where, instead of having exactly $N$ random points, the vertex set is the point-set of a Poisson point process on $\D$ with intensity

 Two vertices/points are declared adjacent exactly as in $\Gnan$.
 We denote the resulting graph by $\Pnan$.
-More specifically, the vertex set consists of the points of a Poisson point process in $\D$ (see~\cite{Kingman}).
-In every measurable set $U\subseteq \D$, the number of points in $U$ follows the Poisson distribution with parameter equal to $N \frac{\mathrm{Area}_\alpha (U)}{\mathrm{Area}_\alpha (\D)}$.
+More specifically, the vertex set consists of the points of the above Poisson point process in $\D$ (see~\cite{Kingman}).
+In every measurable set $U\subseteq \D$, the number of points in $U$ follows the Poisson distribution with parameter equal to $N \mu_\alpha (U)$ where we define

 Moreover, the numbers of points in any finite collection of pairwise disjoint measurable subsets of $\D$ are independent Poisson-distributed random variables.

+Furthermore, several of our results concern the $\G (N; \alpha, \nu)$ distribution conditional on a certain subset of points being equal to $X$.
+Of course, such an event has probability equal to 0, and thus, to make sense of this one defines the \emph{Palm distribution}.
+This was first defined by Palm~\cite{ar:palm} in the context of stationary point processes on the real line - see the article of Jagers~\cite{ar:jaegers} and the references therein for a rigorous exposition of this concept.
+Let us begin with the $\Pnan$ model.
+For a certain measurable subset $U \subset \D$ such that $\D\setminus U$ has positive Lebesgue measure, the vertex set of the random graph $\mathcal{P}_{X,U}(N;\alpha, \nu)$ consists of $X \subset \D \setminus U$ together with set of points of a Poisson process on $\D \setminus U$ with intensity

+(Here and later we assume that $N > |X|$.)
+Hence, this process ``produces" $N-|X|$ points on average and, therefore, the random graph has $N$ vertices in total, on average.